 Basically, there are two different types of NIE numbers.
 This difference stems from the individual who is applying for it and its nationality:

-- First of all, the RESIDENT NIE, designed for EU citizens.
-Even though these individuals can already work and live legally in Spain for more than 3 months, they also need the NIE in order to carry the before mentioned activities.
+- First of all, the RESIDENT NIE, designed for EU citizens residing in Spain.
+Even though these individuals can already work and live legally in the country for more than 3 months, they also need the NIE in order to carry the before mentioned activities.
 In this case, the NIE comes in a document called certificado de registro como residente comunitario” (Registration certificate).

 Then, the Non-resident NIE, which is mainly for non-EU citizens who enter into Spain.
 Furthermore, those individuals from inside the European Union that plan to live in Spain for less than 3 months per year will also receive this type of NIE.